-The new Health & Safety at Work (Asbestos) Regulations 2016 bring a duty for people in control of a place of work to; identify asbestos in the workplace, prepare an asbestos register, manage the risks from asbestos with an adequate documented management plan, and to regularly review the management plan.
+The Health & Safety at Work (Asbestos) Regulations 2016 (Click to View) bring a duty for people in control of a place of work to; identify asbestos in the workplace, and prepare an asbestos management plan that manages the risks from asbestos with an adequate documented management plan, and to regularly review the management plan.
 The person with management or control of a workplace will need to provide this information to those who occupy the premises (including worker representatives) or those who may carry out work that may disturb the asbestos.

 WorkSafe New Zealand recommends that people in control of a place of work prepare an asbestos register by arranging for an asbestos survey of their workplace by a competent person.
 The asbestos register will assist those in control of a place of work and provide information for contractors undertaking minor maintenance of locations where ACMs are present.

 The survey standard uses a Materials Assessment Algorithm, and when requested Priority Assessment information to aid the Client in assessing the risk to health presented by the asbestos materials identified in the survey at the time of sampling/surveying.

 We have experienced Environmental Technicians, Surveyors, Assessors and Asbestos Analysts who are competent in Asbestos Surveying and Reporting.
 Lead surveyors are experienced, qualified and independent, and are BOHS P402 or IP402 Surveying and Sampling Strategies for Asbestos in Buildings trained and qualified.
 Remember its not just about having a survey carried out, effective and worthwhile surveying takes time and planning.

 The asbestos survey process includes: